 \subsection{Main results}

-When $k$ any field and $T$ is a split algebraic torus over $k$, we prove that geometrically integral and geometrically normal affine $T$-variety over $k$ arise from a pp-divisor over $k$ by applying the same arguments given by Altmann and Hausen.
-The following result generalizes \cref{theoremmainaltmannhausen}, \cite[Proposición 4.10]{pierraalexandreaffinechar0} and \cite[Theorem 0.2]{LangloisPolyhedralDivisorComplexityOneAfine}.
+When $k$ is any field and $T$ is a split algebraic torus over $k$, we prove that every affine normal $T$-variety over $k$ arises from a pp-divisor over $k$ by adapting the arguments of Altmann and Hausen.
+The following result generalizes \cref{theoremmainaltmannhausen}, \cite[Proposition 4.10]{Gil22b} and \cite[Theorem 0.2]{Lan15}.

-\begin{theorem} Let $k$ be a field. \begin{enumerate}[i)] \item The scheme $X(\D)$ is a geometrically integral normal variety over $k$ with an effective action of $T:=\Spec(k[M])$. \item Let $X$ be a geometrically integral normal affine variety over $k$ with an effective action of a split algebraic torus $T$.
+\begin{theorem} Let $k$ be a field. \begin{enumerate}[i)] \item The scheme $X(\D)$ is a normal variety over $k$ with an effective action of $T:=\Spec(k[M])$. \item Let $X$ be an affine normal variety over $k$ with an effective action of a split algebraic torus $T$.
 Then, there exists a pp-divisor $\D$ such that $X\cong X(\D)$ as $T$-varieties. \end{enumerate} \end{theorem}

 Recall that every algebraic torus over a field $k$ splits over a finite Galois extension $L/k$.
 Consequently, the combinatorial framework exists over such extensions, and Galois descent theory provides a mechanism to \emph{bring it back} to the ground field.
 In other words, with additional data describing the combinatorial structure over the extension, it is possible to describe the variety over the ground field.
 To classify normal $T$-varieties over a nonalgebraically closed field, we need to develop an appropriate language: the notion of \textit{Galois semilinear action on a pp-divisor} (see \cref{section: semilinear pp-div}).
 Let us denote by $\mathfrak{PPDiv}(\Gamma_{L})$ the category of pairs $(\D,g)$, where $\D$ is a pp-divisor defined over $L$ and $g$ is a Galois semilinear action on it.
 Thus, we prove the following result, which is the main theorem of this work, and generalizes \cite[Theorem A]{Gil22b} and \cite[Theorem 5.10]{Lan15}.